 -position the pot stand (cross piece) guided by the 4 notches

--light the stove from the top with a wooden skewer lit at one end (or a BBQ lighter)
+-light the stove from the top with a wooden skewer/bamboo piece lit at one end (with a small dob of gel at the end)

 -ready to run without adding any additional fuel during the burn